 Pollinators need our help.
 Scientists around the world have sounded the alarm that we’re facing an “insect apocalypse” driven by pesticides, climate change, pollution, land clearing, bushfires and industrial agriculture.
-In the lead-up to World Bee Day on May 20, farmers, gardeners and farmers’ markets across the country are stepping up to back the bees.
+And so, in the lead-up to World Bee Day on May 20, farmers, gardeners and markets across the country are stepping up to support bees.

 BFF was created to work directly with farmers and gardeners to promote and certify bee-friendly landscapes and practices.
-The program has been launched in Australia by the Wheen Bee Foundation, in collaboration with program creator Pollinator Partnership and with help from $50,000 sponsorship from founding platinum partner, Flow Hive – a beehive system that’s less stressful on both the bees and the beekeeper.
+The program has been launched in Australia by the Wheen Bee Foundation in collaboration with program creator Pollinator Partnership.
+There’s also the help of a $50,000 sponsorship from founding platinum partner, Flow Hive.
+Flow is a beehive system that’s less stressful on both the bees and the beekeeper.

-“This taskforce ensures BFF supports bees and other pollinators to thrive under Australian conditions while optimising the benefits to landholders,” she says.
+“This task force ensures BFF can support bees and other pollinators to thrive under Australian conditions while optimising the benefits to landholders,” she says.

 Helping bees a “no-brainer” for farmers

-Bees help to pollinate most of the crops we eat – about one in every three mouthfuls of food you enjoy is pollinated by bees.
-As nearly two-thirds of Australia’s agricultural production benefits from bee pollination, it’s not surprising many Aussie farmers are already getting on board with BFF, with applications spanning horticulture, grazing and viticulture.
+Bees help to pollinate most of the crops we eat.
+In fact, one in every three mouthfuls of food you enjoy is pollinated by bees.
+Further, nearly two-thirds of Australia’s agricultural production benefits from bee pollination.
+So it’s not surprising many Aussie farmers are already getting on board with BFF.
+Applications span horticulture, grazing and viticulture.

 For James Bowie, owner of family-run cattle operation Bowie Beef in Bridgetown, Western Australia, the integration of beef, biodiversity and bees is a “no-brainer”.

-On the farm, Bowie Beef has focused on revegetation for a variety of benefits, including pollinator forage and insect habitat, and has also improved pastures by planting biodiverse perennials that provide year-round pollen and nectar and which function as “pollinator pathways” for bees and other insects across the landscape.
+On the farm, Bowie has focused on revegetation for a variety of benefits, including pollinator forage and insect habitat.
+He has also improved pastures by planting biodiverse perennials that provide year-round pollen and nectar.
+These function as “pollinator pathways” for bees and other insects across the landscape.

 Working with nature

 Mike Hogan has a four-hectare certified organic bee-friendly farm in Alstonville, northern NSW, where he grows avocados, custard apples and vanilla beans.
-He has implemented several bee-friendly practices, including planting for biodiversity.
-Coffee, sunflowers, lilly pillies and Himalayan magnolias are just some of the plants he’s added to help pollinators.
+He has implemented several bee-friendly practices, such as planting for biodiversity.
+Coffee, sunflowers, lilly pillies and Himalayan magnolias are just some of the plants he’s added to support bees.

-Hogan is encouraged by positive changes within Australia’s farming community to help pollinators, including a shift towards integrated pest management to reduce chemicals and sprays.
-He believes the Australian launch of BFF is an exciting development for farmers.
+Hogan is encouraged by positive changes within our farming community to help pollinators.
+This includes a shift towards integrated pest management to reduce chemicals and sprays.
+He also believes the Australian launch of BFF is an exciting development for farmers.

-“As part of coming on board, they get certified as a bee-friendly farm,” he says.
-“There are certain criteria you have to meet – it’s not arduous; it’s working with nature for nature.”
+“As part of coming on board, you get certified as a bee-friendly farm,” he says.
+“There are certain criteria you have to meet.
+But it’s not arduous; it’s working with nature for nature.”

 Markets buzzing to celebrate World Bee Day

-Farmers’ markets around Australia are encouraging shoppers to wear yellow at farmers’ markets this week to show their support for Australia’s hard-working pollinators, and will also be hosting special “We Need Bees” market day celebrations.
+Farmers’ markets around Australia are encouraging shoppers to wear yellow at farmers’ markets this week to show their support for Australia’s hard-working pollinators.
+They’ll also be hosting special “We Need Bees” market day celebrations.

-“Put simply, we wouldn’t have farmers’ markets without bees, so it’s important to highlight the vital role of bees in our food supply,” says Jane Adams, National Spokesperson of the Australian Farmers Markets’ Association (AFMA), which has partnered with the Wheen Bee Foundation in the World Bee Day awareness campaign.
+“We certainly wouldn’t have farmers’ markets without bees,” says Jane Adams, National Spokesperson of the Australian Farmers Markets’ Association (AFMA).
+AFMA has partnered with the Wheen Bee Foundation in the World Bee Day awareness campaign.
+“It’s so important to highlight the vital role of bees in our food supply.

-We Need Bees-themed markets are being held across Australia from May 15 to 23, with the aim to spread the message about our precious pollinators, the unique roles they play in protecting our planet and what each of us can do to protect them in return.
+We Need Bees-themed markets will be held across Australia from May 15 to 23.
+The aim is to spread the message about our precious pollinators as well as the unique role they play in protecting our planet.
+They’ll also share what each of us can do to support bees in return.

 Participating farmers’ markets include:

+Want to help support bees?
 For a full list of participating markets and World Bee Day events, go to worldbeeday.org.au.
-To register to become a Bee Friendly Farming certified farm or garden, or for more information on BFF Australia, head to beefriendlyfarming.org.au
+To find out how to register to become a BFF certified farm or garden, as well as more info on BFF Australia, go to beefriendlyfarming.org.au